marler8997/mutiny/README.md

 mutiny <PID> enable-mod <NAME>
 ```

-Once injected, Mutiny will continuously monitor the directory `%LOCALAPPDATA%\mutiny\app\InsertGameNameHere\mods` for script files and reload them when they change.

 Everything Mutiny writes lives under one directory per app, named after its exe without the extension:

 ```
 %LOCALAPPDATA%\mutiny\app\<Name>\
-  exepath          the path to the executable log              what the injected DLL logs, including @Log output from your scripts mods\<name>      mods, run from the top on every frame scripts\<name>   one-off scripts, inert until you ask for them by name stdout.txt       captured only when Mutiny starts the game for you
+  exepath          the path to the executable log              what Mutiny logs from inside the game, including @Log output from your scripts mods\<name>      mods, run from the top on every frame scripts\<name>   one-off scripts, inert until you ask for them by name stdout.txt       captured only when Mutiny starts the game for you